-The Company's investment strategy allows for the use of derivative instruments, which are recorded on consolidated balance sheets at fair value.
+The Company's investment strategy allows for derivative instruments, which are recorded on consolidated balance sheets at fair value.
 Arch uses various derivative instruments such as futures contracts to enhance investment performance, replicate investment positions or manage market exposures and duration risk that would be allowed under our investment guidelines if implemented in other ways.

 Certain of the Company's investments are managed in portfolios that incorporate the use of foreign currency forward contracts, which are intended to provide an economic hedge against foreign currency movements.
 The Company also purchases to-be-announced mortgage-backed securities ("TBAs") as part of its investment strategy.
 TBAs represent commitments to purchase a future issuance of agency mortgage-backed securities.
 For the period between the purchase of a TBA and the issuance of the underlying security, the Company's position is accounted for as a derivative.
-The Company purchases TBAs in both long and short positions to enhance investment performance and its overall investment strategy.
-See note 11, "Derivative Instruments," to our consolidated financial statements in Item 8, page 148-149, of our 2022 Annual Report, for additional disclosures concerning derivatives.
+The Company purchases TBAs in long and short positions to enhance investment performance and its overall investment strategy.
+See note 11, "Derivative Instruments," to our consolidated financial statements in Item 8, pages 150-151, of our 2023 Annual Report for additional disclosures concerning derivatives.

 The estimated fair value and notional values of the Company's derivative instruments at Dec.
-31, 2022 are summarized in the chart:
+31, 2023, are summarized in the chart:

-(\$000's) Estimated Fair Value Asset Derivatives 1 iability rivatives Notional Value Futures contracts \$ 50,629 \$ (16,963) \$3,138,446 Foreign currency forward contracts 38,891 (35,446) 1,136,126 Other 58,781 (23,552) 3,591,793 Total \$ 148,301 \$ (75,961)
+(\$M) A) Estimated Fair Value

+Asset Liability Derivatives 1 Derivatives 1 Notional Value 2

+Futures contracts 3 \$ 139 \$ (61) \$ 3,746

+Foreign currency forward contracts 4 27 (32) 1,224

+Other 4 31 (26) 512

+Total \$ 197 \$ (119)

-- 1 The fair value of asset derivatives is included in 'other assets' and the fair value of liability derivatives is included in 'other liabilities.' - 2 Represents the absolute notional value of all outstanding contracts, consisting of long and short positions. - 3 Represents centrally cleared derivatives. - 4 Represents non-centrally cleared derivatives.
+1 The fair value of asset derivatives is included in 'other assets' and the fair value of liability derivatives is included in 'other liabilities.'

+2 Represents the absolute notional value of all outstanding contracts, consisting of long and short positions.

+3 Represents centrally cleared derivatives.

+4 Represents non-centrally cleared derivatives.